 Boy, what I would give to be a fly on the wall in all the MCO’s boardrooms (during the closed sessions).

-Posted on June 20, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, Accountability, Administrative Costs, Administrative Remedies, Adult Care Homes, Alliance, Assisted Living Facilities, Audits, Behavioral health, Cardinal Innovations, CenterPoint, Dental Medicaid Providers, Dentistry Services, DHHS, Doctors, Durable Medical Equipment, EastPointe, ECBH, Federal Government, Federal Law, General Assembly, Group Homes, Health Care Providers and Services, Home Health Care Agencies, Home Health Services, Hospice, Hospital Medicaid Providers, Hospitals, Knicole Emanuel, Laboratory Services, Legal Analysis, Legislation, Long Term Care Facilities, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medical Necessity, NC, NCTracks, NCTracks Billing Issues, North Carolina, Nursing Homes, Pharmacy, Physicians, Prescription Drugs, Primary Care, Primary Care Physicians, Provider Led Entities, Provider Medicaid Contracts, Psychiatrists, Tax Dollars, Taxes, Taxpayers, Trillium and tagged Behavioral health, Behavioral health Providers, Department of Health and Human Services, House Bill 403, Knicole Emanuel, Managed care, Managed Care Organizations, MCO, MCO Closed Sessions, MCOs dissolve, Medicaid, Medicaid and dental providers, Medicaid and primary care physicians, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid provider network, Medicaid Providers, Medicaid Reform, Medical Necessity, Mental health, NC General Assembly, North Carolina Medicaid, Prepaid Health Plans, Proposed Committee Substitution, Trillium, Waiver.
+Posted on June 20, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, Accountability, Administrative Costs, Administrative Remedies, Adult Care Homes, Alliance, Assisted Living Facilities, Behavioral health, Cardinal Innovations, CenterPoint, Dental Medicaid Providers, Dentistry Services, Doctors, Durable Medical Equipment, EastPointe, ECBH, Federal Government, Federal Law, General Assembly, Group Homes, Health Care Providers and Services, Home Health Care Agencies, Home Health Services, Hospice, Hospital Medicaid Providers, Hospitals, Knicole Emanuel, Laboratory Services, Legal Analysis, Legislation, Long Term Care Facilities, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medical Necessity, Medicare and Medicaid Provider Audits, NC, NC DHHS, NCTracks, NCTracks Billing Issues, North Carolina, Nursing Homes, Pharmacy, Physicians, Prescription Drugs, Primary Care, Primary Care Physicians, Provider Led Entities, Provider Medicaid Contracts, Psychiatrists, Tax Dollars, Taxes, Taxpayers, Trillium and tagged Behavioral health, Behavioral health Providers, Department of Health and Human Services, House Bill 403, Knicole Emanuel, Managed care, Managed Care Organizations, MCO, MCO Closed Sessions, MCOs dissolve, Medicaid, Medicaid and dental providers, Medicaid and primary care physicians, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid provider network, Medicaid Providers, Medicaid Reform, Medical Necessity, Mental health, NC General Assembly, North Carolina Medicaid, Prepaid Health Plans, Proposed Committee Substitution, Trillium, Waiver.
 Bookmark the permalink.
-7 Comments.
+9 Comments.